Despite spending less than 2 weeks here, I really loved El Salvador!

 Since it’s such a small country, you don't need a lot of time to see everything.
 I would say 2 weeks is suffice, but you could take it slow and do 3, especially if you are surfing.

 You could do it a lot quicker if you’re only making a few stops!
-I know people who spent less than a week in El Salvador, but I don’t think that’s enough time to get to know the country and truly appreciate its beauty and check off all the top things to do in El Salvador!
+I know people who spent less than a week here but I don’t think that’s enough time to get to know the country and truly appreciate its beauty and check off all the top things to do in El Salvador!

 The hotel industry in El Salvador is nowhere near as big as other countries, so for that reason, I’m going to list a hotel recommendation for each area I visited!